MetPX/sarracenia/doc/download-e.rst

 Sundew Binaries
 ---------------

-MetPx-Sundew is only available for download from the `sundew section  <https://sourceforge.net/projects/metpx/files/sundew/>`_ of the project's SourceForge file storage, .
+MetPx-Sundew is available for download from the `Sundew <https://github.com/MetPX/Sundew/>`_ of the project's SourceForge file storage, .

 Sarracenia Binaries
 -------------------